japila-books/apache-spark-internals/docs/storage/BlockManager.md

 * <<removeBlockInternal, removeBlockInternal>>

-The MemoryStore is requested to xref:storage:MemoryStore.adoc#clear[clear] when BlockManager is requested to <<stop, stop>>.
+The MemoryStore is requested to storage:MemoryStore.md#clear[clear] when BlockManager is requested to <<stop, stop>>.

 The MemoryStore is available as `memoryStore` private reference to other Spark services.